IDC Names Securiti a Worldwide Leader in Data PrivacyView

 However, the PDPA provides few exceptions regarding the consent and data collection requirements.
-Employers can process employees’ personal data when there is a legitimate reason such as a medical emergency or for workers’ compensation claims, public interest, to meet contractual obligations, or to ensure employment protection.
+Employers can process employees’ personal data when there is a legitimate reason, such as a medical emergency or for workers’ compensation claims, public interest, to meet contractual obligations, or to ensure employment protection.

-In Thailand, organizations usually retain the data of their employees for ten years in accordance with the Labor Protection Act.
+In Thailand, organizations usually retain the data of their employees for ten years under the Labor Protection Act.
 Employers should ensure that they don’t retain any unnecessary personal data of their employees or job applicants.

-The transfers shall be carried out in accordance with the requirements of the protection of employee’s personal data.
+The transfers shall be carried out in accordance with the requirements for the protection of employees’ personal data.
 It is advised that the employer must obtain consent from the employee before transferring any data and ensuring that the third party has adequate security measures to protect the employees’ data.

 Any personal data breach must be reported to the Office of the Personal Data Protection Committee without delay and, where feasible, within 72 hours after the employer has become aware of it.

 Securiti’s Sensitive Data Intelligence Solution enables organizations to discover, analyze, and protect large datasets.
 It offers organizations a 360-degree solution to all their compliance needs.
-Watch a demo of Securiti’s Sensitive Data Intelligence solution and start your journey to PDPA compliance.
+Request a demo of Securiti’s Sensitive Data Intelligence solution and start your journey to PDPA compliance.